I hope you enjoy reading this blog post. If you want our handwritten notes to drive more sales for you, click here.

 The customer journey represents the path of your audience members as they learn about your brand and begin to engage with your product.
 A large part of analytics is mapping each part of the customer journey and understanding which factors are the most influential on customer decisions.

 A touchpoint is a trackable moment in the customer journey.
-Common touchpoints include viewing an ad, visiting your website, or clicking on an internal link, or using a QR code on handwritten notes.
+Common touchpoints include viewing an ad, visiting your website, clicking on an internal link, or using a QR code on handwritten notes.
 Touchpoints can be either physical or digital – the important thing is whether they can be tracked.

 A customer journey map is a theoretical model of an average customer’s path.
 Marketers use analytics data and audience understanding to write down the steps they think a customer might take.
 Creating a customer journey map will let you identify the points at which you can engage with the customer and positively influence their decision-making process.